ricardo-rendoncepeda/devsign/devsign-deckset.md

 > **the way something actually works**.
 -- Jony Ive

-^ In its place Jony introduced a new "flat" style focused on clarity, deference, and depth.
+^ In its place Jony introduced a new "flat" style focused on clarity, deference, and usability.
 He explained it like this:

 ^ "We have always thought of design as being so much more than **the way something looks**.
 It's the whole thing, **the way something actually works**." - Jony Ive